Dear Ms. Vicki,

 My husband came home from work and said he wanted a divorce.
 We have been married for almost 12 years.
 We have two children.

-I think we can work on our marriage but he says that he does not need help that I do.
-He set up a counseling session for just me.
-He says that he does not need any help that he can work it out himself.
+I think we can work on our marriage, but he says that he does not need help -- that I do.
+He set up a counseling session just for me.
+He says that he does not need any help; he can work it out himself.

 This is not my husband.
 He is acting so different.
 He says he has not cheated, and I honestly don’t think he has because he always came home after work and never did anything.
 I also have been checking the phone records but cannot get texts without a court order.

 I really want to work on this, but he is so set in his decision.
 I don’t know what to do.
 Please help me.

 To come home from work and announce that you want a divorce and that you have never been happy and emotionally shut down for years is very interesting on many levels.

 Think about it.
 Your husband said that he has been emotionally removed from his relationship with you for years.
 My question for you is: You didn’t notice this before now?
 Is he flipping the script when he basically said that that you expect too much from him?